lingpy/lingpy/README.md

 ### Importing Modules

-When importing Python modules, try to avoid
+When importing external Python modules, try to avoid

 ```python
 from module import *